halsted/udacity_3D_object_detection/README.md

 ## Section 1: Compute Lida Point-Cloud from Range Image

-In this section, I wrote the code for show_range_image in the file objdet_pcl.py.
+In this section, I wrote the code for the function show_range_image in objdet_pcl.py.
 I made the following code changes in loop_over_dataset.py:

 data_filename = 'training_segment-1005081002024129653_5313_150_5333_150_with_camera_labels.tfrecord' # Sequence 1
 show_only_frames = [0, 1] # show only frames in interval for debugging
 sequence = "1"
 exec_visualization = ['show_range_image'] # options are 'show_range_image', 'show_bev', 'show_pcl', 'show_labels_in_image', 'show_objects_and_labels_in_bev', 'show_objects_in_bev_labels_in_camera', 'show_tracks', 'show_detection_performance', 'make_tracking_movie'

 Here is the range image for frame 0: